 But more importantly, make it a goal to always treat one another's vulnerabilities with tender loving care.

-6. Plan for fun together.
+Relationship goal #6- Plan for fun together.

 Life is already serious and stressful.
 Your days are spent working, caring for children, running errands, dealing with problems, and worrying about future problems.